 Effective regulation in highly complex areas of this kind rarely is achieved through simple command and control strategies.
-A suite of regulatory approaches are required that encourage responsible self-regulation, that increase transparency and accountability, and that increase the credibility of what is perceived to be legitimate enforcement (Gunningham and Grabosky, 1998).
-"Regulatory capitalism" (Levi-Faur, 2005, 2006) is characterised by a kind of arms race where regulators of markets invent more sophisticated regulatory techniques only to see the rocket scientists of fields like tax planning reinvent new forms of international arbitrage, new engineering of financial products and other inventions to thwart new laws or new regulatory techniques.
-In order to achieve better regulatory outcomes, there must be a theoretical base that is both normative and explanatory in setting out why aggressive tax planning must be contained and how this can be achieved without jeopardising the forms of innovation and entrepreneurship that make capitalism flourish.
-This article therefore has two goals: (a) to provide a theory of aggressive tax planning that signals the value of regulatory interventions that flip the incentives to undermine the tax system (a market in vice) into incentives to pay one's way (achieved through a professional market in virtue); and (b) to demonstrate that flipping incentives, perhaps implausible in the eyes of some, becomes very plausible once regulators become outward looking, responsive to the democratic sentiment, and seriously engaged with evidence-based tax administration.
+A suite of regulatory approaches are required that encourage responsible self-regulation, that increase transparency and accountability, and that increase the credibility of what is perceived to be legitimate enforcement (Gunningham and Grabosky 1998).
+'Regulatory capitalism' (Levi-Faur 2005; forthcoming) is characterized by a kind of arms race in which regulators of markets invent more sophisticated regulatory techniques only to see the rocket scientists of fields like tax planning reinvent new forms of international arbitrage, new engineering of financial products and other inventions to thwart new laws or new regulatory techniques.
+In order to achieve better regulatory outcomes, there must be a theoretical base that is both normative and explanatory in setting out why aggressive tax planning must be contained and how this can be achieved without jeopardizing the forms of innovation and entrepreneurship that make capitalism flourish.
+This article therefore has two goals: (a) to provide a theory of aggressive tax planning that signals the value of regulatory interventions that flip the incentives to undermine the tax system (a market in vice) into incentives to pay one's way (achieved through a professional market in virtue); and (b) to demonstrate that flipping incentives, perhaps implausible in the eyes of some, becomes very plausible once regulators become outward-looking, responsive to the democratic sentiment, and seriously engaged with evidence-based tax administration.